 Fabrice Terrier holds a BA in Political Sciences from Laval University and is passionate about international relations and music.
 He lived in 9 different countries in Europe, Africa and North America.
 Fabrice worked for 2 years for the French Chamber of Commerce in Canada before becoming an advisor for the Quebec Development agency where he supported educational institutions in their international recruitment strategies.
 Fabrice brings to Unite Caribbean its strong knowledge of the educational sector and of international development strategies.

-Marine Florimont, is ACP Environnement’ s project manager.
+Marine Florimont, is ACP Environnement’ s project officer.
 She worked as a tourism project manager at CAUE Ardèche.
 She works in collaboration with Unite Caribbean in order to implement and strengthen the sustainable development projects of ACP Environment for Guadeloupe and the Caribbean.
 She has a Master’s degree in Tourism and sustainable environmental development and Caribbean biodiversity.
 Fascinated by her island, she also likes hiking as much as discovering our amazing Earth.
 She has learned to blend tourism development and protection of the environment and she offers this expertise to Unite Caribbean and ACP Environment.

 Irène Victoire is trained in accounting and business management.
 She developed robust competencies in supporting caribbean SMEs in their accounting and management processes for the last 25 years.
 She brings to Unite Caribbean her unique knowledge in terms of tax, social and financial management.